aghArdeshir/insided-assessment/README.md

 - I chose not to use any UI/CSS library as I believe pure CSS is a good choice for such a minimal project (I just ignored browser-compatability issues that might rise due to this choice)
+- I used `display: grid` and `dialog` HTML element and just ignored any compatibility issues as this is not a real-world production app.
+If there is any problem on your browser and you need it, just open an issue and I'll take care of it